BABY-LED WEANING: DON'T CALL IT A COMEBACK; IT'S BEEN HERE FOR YEARS!

 Check out just a few of our Airway First podcast episodes:

-In these episodes, our medical experts tap into the oral motor benefits of baby-led weaning.
-Form follows function...meaning the function of the muscles will guide the growth of the bones.
+In these episodes, our medical experts explore the oral motor benefits of baby-led weaning.
+Form follows function, meaning the function of the muscles guides the growth of the bones.
 In the case of baby-led weaning, the activation of the muscles involved in chewing is essential for facial growth and jaw development.
 Optimal jaw development is crucial for airway health and development.

-Also strengthening the tongue and other orofacial muscles helps to create adequate tone in some of the muscles that help to keep our airway open at night.
+Strengthening the tongue and other orofacial muscles also helps to create adequate tone in some of the muscles that help to keep our airways open at night.
 Establishing tone in these muscles is important since they become more lax during sleep.

 WHAT ARE SOME ORAL AND FEEDING MILESTONES?